-A native of the North of England, Simon undertook his undergraduate degree in real estate at Liverpool John Moores University.
+Originally from the North of England, Simon undertook his undergraduate degree in real estate at Liverpool John Moores University.
 He then switched track into finance, pursuing his Masters at the University of Stirling and his PhD at University College Dublin.
-These twin passions of finance and real estate have continued throughout his career, his primary research interests being in the fields of real estate capital markets & portfolio management; housing economics and international financial markets.
-He has published over 80 papers in journals such as the Journal of International Business Studies, Real Estate Economics, Journal of Real Estate Finance & Economics, Journal of Housing Economics, Regional Studies, Housing Studies, European Journal of Finance, Urban Studies, International Review of Financial Analysis and the Journal of Real Estate Research.
+Simon's research interests are in the fields of real estate capital markets & portfolio management; housing economics and international finance.
+He has published over 80 papers in journals such as the Journal of International Business Studies, Real Estate Economics, Journal of Real Estate Finance & Economics, Journal of International Money & Finance, Journal of Housing Economics, Regional Studies, Housing Studies, European Journal of Finance, Urban Studies, International Review of Financial Analysis and the Journal of Real Estate Research.

 Simon chaired the 2019 American Real Estate Society Annual Meeting (Phoenix) and the European Real Estate Society Annual Conference's in 2005 (Dublin) and 2007 (London).